pavlikm/pm2-cluster-memory-cache/README.md

 - `get(key, [defaultValue])` get value stored under key 'key'.
 If value not find, value of param `defaultValue` will be returned in Promise.
 - `delete(key)` removes key from all process where is given key stored.
 Returns in Promise array of processes deleted from.
 - `keys()` returns in Promise map of cluster with numbers of stored keys.

+### PM2 metrics
+with command `pm2 describe <your app name>` you can see in Code metrics cache hitrate on every process.